 What a difference a toilet makes.

-When Ruth joined our Rukungiri Disabilty Project, our team were able to commission a new toilet and path that Ruth could access.
+Our Rukungiri team were able to commission a new toilet and path which Ruth could access.
 With the gift of a wheelchair, and a more inclusive headteacher leading the school, Ruth can now access education.
 Read her full story here…